 Embracing Nuance: The Subtleties of Wabi-Sabi

-If there’s one word that keeps coming to mind with wabi-sabi, it’s “nuance.”
-Wabi-sabi is not a big, loud style that announces itself.
-It’s subtle, gentle, and requires you to slow down and really look.
-The differences between a wabi-sabi interior and a just “rustic” or “shabby chic” interior can be subtle (though honestly, wabi-sabi is more about intention and authenticity than any “shabby” aesthetic).
+If there’s one term that keeps recurring with wabi-sabi, it’s “nuance.”
+Wabi-sabi is not a loud, boisterous look that yells to be noticed.
+It’s subtle, gentle, and invites you to slow down and really look.
+The differences between a wabi-sabi interior and a simple “rustic” or “shabby chic” interior may be subtle (although in all fairness, wabi-sabi is more about intention and honesty than any “shabby” appearance).

-Wabi-sabi encourages us to appreciate subtleties—a slightly darker patch on a plaster wall, the slight tilt of a hand-thrown bowl, the soft rustling of a linen curtain in a gentle breeze.
-These nuanced details give depth to our surroundings and invite contemplation.
-They also make your space feel personal and alive, rather than staged or perfect for a catalog shoot.
+Wabi-sabi causes us to appreciate the beauty of subtlety—a slightly darker smudge on a plaster wall, the subtle lean of a hand-thrown bowl, the soft rustle of a linen curtain in the wind.
+These subtle touches bring depth to our surroundings and encourage contemplation.
+They also cause your house to feel lived-in and authentic, not staged or perfect for a catalog photo shoot.